catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 <https://en.wikipedia.org/wiki/Software_as_a_service>`_ applications, or
 applications that otherwise need to scale to meet demand.
-To make this integration easier, the OpenStack community has developed a range of software development kits (SDKs) for numerious languages.
+To make this integration easier, the OpenStack community has developed a range of software development kits (SDKs) for numerous languages.
 You can find a list `here <https://wiki.openstack.org/wiki/SDKs>`_.